 Lofty peaks of the Alps overlooking lush valleys and pristine lakes, adventurous ski trails and modern cities with old-world charm – Switzerland really is a tiny piece of heaven on earth.
 But a trip through this scenic wonder comes with a heavy price as Switzerland is the most expensive tourist destination in the world.

 But where there is a will to travel, there’s a way to travel.
-If you are on a budget and want to have a memorable trip to Switzerland, here are some tips to help you out:
+If you are on a budget and want to have a memorable trip to Switzerland while you travel cheap, here are some tips to help you out:

 Switzerland is gifted with an extensive and efficient public transport system.
 Interestingly, it involves not only buses and trains, but also boats and gondolas.